JaredCorduan/JaredCorduan.github.io/README.md

 ## Make a new entry

-Create a markdown page named `posts/20YY-MM-DD-my-title.md`. and generate the blog pages as above.
+To make a regular post, create a markdown page named `posts/20YY-MM-DD-my-title.md`. and generate the blog pages as above.
+These will be added to the rss feed.

+To make a slush post, create a markdown page named `slush/20YY-MM-DD-my-title.md` and generate the blog pages as above.
+These will not be added to the rss feed.

 ## Deploying